 Consult the municipal assessment role

 Your must choose Ouvrir une session.
 This section allows access for notaries, banks, lawyers and other recognized professionals to access supplemental information in accordance with their status.

-If you have technical problems accessing the assessment role, please call Infotech at 819-822-0644.
+If you have technical problems accessing the assessment role, please call Infotech at 1-866-617-4468 ext.
+1.

 Property assessment roll